sneha-2603/BUZZ/README.md

 ## Demo Link
-You can try the Awake Weather Web application by visiting the ( https://sneha-2603.github.io/BUZZ/)
+You can try the BUZZ Web application by visiting the ( https://sneha-2603.github.io/BUZZ/)

 ## Installation